 The remarkable optoelectronic properties of hybrid organolead-halide perovskite materials hold tremendous promise for use as the active layer in low-cost solar cells and have attracted extraordinary attention for next-generation PV.
-For the promises of perovskite photovoltaics to be realized, however, dramatic advances in the understanding of their thermomechanical properties along with the development of material and solar cell design strategies to address their mechanical and chemical instabilities are required.
+For the promises of perovskite photovoltaics to be realized, however, dramatic advances in the understanding of their thermomechanical properties along with the development of high-throughput, low-cost, open-air processes; advanced packaging and characterization techniques; and material and solar cell design strategies to address their mechanical and chemical instabilities are required.

 Design of Scalable Perovskite Solar Cells with Improved Thermomechanical Reliability

 Our program focuses on solar cell design strategies along with improvements in the active and charge transport layers themselves to demonstrate mechanically and thermally robust perovskite solar cells with major improvements in reliability and service lifetimes that can compete with CIGS and c-Si cells.

 Characterizing Mechanical Fragility of Perovskite Solar Cells